 This is a prime example of a bad UX pattern—communicating one thing, while actually doing something totally different.

 Remember to label your buttons correctly, having the whole user journey in mind.
 Here's a little graphic recapping my ideas and key pieces of advice regarding the CTAs.

 To start, let’s boil it all down into four basic steps:

 As I already mentioned, 37% of users leave your website due to bad design and UX (navigation included).
-So, work on your communication and user experience if you’re into HR software and seeking to convince your leads to become future customers.
+So, be a good designer - work on your communication and user experience if you’re into HR software and seeking to convince your leads to become future customers.

 Love beautiful products?
 We do, too.

 Work with us and make sure that the vision you carry in your head will become reality.